 Brushed sterling silver is opaque.
 Over time the texture gets polished naturally and becomes increasingly glossier.

-The surface of polished silver is glossy.
+The surface of polished metal is glossy.
 If looked after the changes to the texture should only be minor.